cloud-native-toolkit/site-developer-guide/docs/contribute/migration.md

 To help the migration we need it to create redirects for some use cases:
 - For pages that remain then a redirect to the new location url
 - For pages that got removed a redirect to a page explaining what happened with the content.
-It could be the content got spread into other pages or the page was not revelant anymore.
+It could be the content got spread into other pages or the page was not relevant anymore.

 ## Updates